COCO: reference point for Compassionate Communities

 Structures of and roles within COCO

-The Compassionate Communities centre of expertise (COCO) is an interdisciplinary research consortium of 8 research groups across 4 VUB faculties.
-It is led by a supervising committee consisting of the two leading partners – the End-of-Life Care research group (EoLC) and the Society and Ageing Research Lab (SARLAB).
+The Compassionate Communities centre of expertise (COCO) is an interdisciplinary research consortium of 11 research groups across 5 VUB faculties.
+It is led by a supervising committee consisting of the three leading partners – the End-of-Life Care research group (EoLC), the Society and Ageing Research Lab (SARLAB) and the Data Analytics Laboratory.

 Participating teams in COCO